 The promotion and tenure process requires ongoing planning and support.
 Our office can assist you with this big career advancement!
 The following resources are provided to guide you through each step, from deciding if you’re ready for P&T all the way through the requirements and deadlines.
-If you have additional questions regarding the P&T services and resources offered by your Faculty Development office, please contact us at comfacdev@ucf.edu.
+If you have additional questions regarding the P&T services and resources offered by your Faculty Affairs office, please contact us at FAAdmin@ucf.edu.

 STEP 1: Am I ready for promotion or tenure?